 5. Practice creating challenges in the Manage Challenges area of the Admin platform.
 Toggle settings, invite participants, run data reports, and understand how a challenge completes in the P4T system.

-Please contact us if you have any additional global challenge questions or would like to schedule a free trial.
+Please contact us if you have any additional global challenge questions.